gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk2.5/README.md

 ## Current status

-:grey_exclamation: MK2.5 upgrade kits have not been shipped from Prusa factory for now.
+:grey_exclamation: MK2.5 upgrade kits have not been shipped from Prusa factory yet.
 The only differences for this upgrade will be the RAMBo cover mounts.
 All parts, documentation and tests are finished.

 ## Images